compbiozurich/UZH-BIO390/pages/_course-days/2020-09-29-Christian-von-Mering.md

 The analysis of biological sequences - primarily DNA, RNA and protein sequences - constitutes one of earliest and core areas of bioinformatics.
-This lecture introduces principles and examples of bioinformatic sequence analyses and comparisons.
+This lecture introduces principles and examples of bioinformatic sequence analyses and inter-sequence comparisons.